gotalab/mcp-novel-game-server/README.md

 ## English

 ### Overview
 This repository is a novel game server that supports multi-branch scenario stories (visual novels) in both English and Japanese.

+**This repository is designed as a resource to help you better understand MCP (Model Context Protocol) Resources.**

 You can run, edit, and add new scenarios easily.
 The server supports scenario files written in YAML and can be extended with your own stories.

+> **Note:** On Cline, everything works out-of-the-box.
+On other environments like Claude Desktop and Cursor, please use `server_tool.py` to launch and manage the server properly.

 ### How to Use